Earth Abides: "Part II: The Year 22"

-22 years later, the community is flourishing, with the young adapting easily to the de-modernised world.
+22 years after the collapse, the community is flourishing, with the young adapting easily to the de-modernised world.
 They come to have a better grasp of the natural world than the adults, and when running water fails, the younger generation comes to the rescue, knowing where flowing streams may be found.
 Ish turns his attention from ecology to his newly forming society, and he notices that the children are becoming very superstitious.
 One day, Ish asks for his hammer, which he habitually carries around, and finds the children are afraid to touch it as it is a symbol to them of the old times; the long-dead "Americans" of the old world are now viewed like gods, including Ish.
+Only Joey is willing to touch the hammer, confirming in Ish's mind that he is the future of civilization.

-The older boys return from a cross-country trip with a stranger named Charlie, who exposes the tribe to typhoid fever, which kills many, including Joey.
+Two of the older boys return from a cross-country trip with a stranger named Charlie, who Ish and the other adults immediately distrust.
+When it's discovered that Charlie carries multiple dangerous diseases, Ish and the other survivors vote to execute him to prevent transmission.
+Shortly after Charlie's arrival, the tribe experiences an outbreak of typhoid fever, which kills many, including Joey.
 Through his despair, Ish is compelled to confront the future with a new set of expectations and hopes.
 His ambition to restore civilization to its original state is replaced by a more modest, practical one: to convey a few basic survival skills, such as making bows and arrows, which the children find to be excellent playthings.

 As the years go by, the community begins to grow corn.
 Ish presides at meetings, his hammer being a symbol of his status.
 Though he is respected, many of his ideas are ignored by the younger men.
+Decades pass, and every original member of the tribe dies except Ish, leaving him as "the Last American."